Last Updated on November 24, 2022 by ashley.davis

-But the good news is that the usage of the life-changing technologies is on the rise over the last few years.
-For instance, in 2020, 77% of seniors over 65 utilized the internet at home.
+But the good news is that the usage of technologies is on the rise over the last few years.
+For instance, in 2021, 75% of seniors over 65 use internet at home.
 Recent internet use among women aged 75 and up has more than doubled since 2011, according to the same statistics.

 We already know that adopting to a new technology is extremely challenging for our senior loved ones.
 But why so?
 Here are 4 challenges elderlies face when using technology.

 Elderlies have physical limitations that cause difficulties in them to use technologies.
 Physical conditions like chronic pain, Parkinson’s disease, dementia, and others can limit everyday functions.
 As a result, using tech devices like mobile phones or laptops can be vulnerable for them.